warmCabin/mm2ghost/README.md

 frames 99, 149, and 247.
 This is a lame workaround, and I know it.
 I'm working on fixing the screen wrap behavior; I may add programmatic support to the process above if screen wrapping cannot be fixed.

+\*Lua scripts don't get run until the next frame advance.
+I believe FCEUX closes all other file pointers or something when you start recording an AVI, but I genuinely have no idea.
+This is a bug that I am aware of and cannot fix, at least not without forking FCEUX and digging into what is probably a really boring section of its code...
+Alternatively, you can click Record AVI *before* running the script.

 ## Tips for Capturing a Good Ghost